Camarillo, Oxnard, Simi, RPV, & TO

 At Christ Lutheran School, Jim was principal and teacher for 9 years, while Ruth taught for seven.
 In 2007, Jim formally retired—marking a remarkable legacy of 45 years as a Lutheran educator and administrator!

 The W Capitol Dr entrance to the Brett Place condominium (1410 Brett Pl, #131, San Pedro). where Jim and Ruth lived.
 Both enjoyed the 3-minute commute to Christ Lutheran School.
-Upon retiring in 2007, they continued to live her for one additional year.
+Upon retiring in 2007, they continued to live here for one additional year.
 In 2008 they returned to 91 Camino Castenada, Camarillo, CA.

 In 2014, Jim was asked to fill-in for one year as principal of Ascension Lutheran School, 1600 E Hillcrest Dr, Thousand Oaks, CA. This brought Jim to an astonishing 46 years of service as an educator.

-Ascension Lutheran Church became Jim and Ruth’s permanent church home where they continue to worship to this day.
+Ascension Lutheran Church became Jim and Ruth’s permanent church home, where they continue to worship to this day.

 Previous